Consulting

 (Subject: Overwhelmed) “I can’t remember reading a book that has affected me more.
 I’m going to recommend it to friends who deal with the mental illness of family members.”

 “Thank you so much for your amazing story … So many people talked to me about how powerful and thought-provoking you were.
 And, of course, you owned the stage the way I knew you would.
-We really appreciate you sharing your story and Bob’s with us.” - event executive producer
+We really appreciate you sharing your story and Bob’s with us.” - live event executive producer

 (Subject: mirraculas paradise) “Literally just writing to tell you that I fucking loved your book.
 I am a Reader at a Hollywood talent agency, can’t say which, but I read a lot of books of all different kinds.
 Some are bad, some are good, and a few become part of my structure and change the way I see the world.
 Your book is in that last category, so thank you for writing it.”

 “I read the book … I can’t tell you what a marvel it is.
 The level of difficulty of what you were tasked with accomplishing — that you threw yourself into accomplishing — was so high, and I’m frankly in awe of your ability to achieve it.
-Not because I doubted your ability, but because, conceptually, it seems nearly impossible, and you have done the nearly impossible.” - fellow journalist, podcast host
+Not because I doubted your ability, but because, conceptually, it seems nearly impossible, and you have done the nearly impossible.” - popular journalist, podcast host

 “I’m writing to compliment you on your book.
 Read it in three days.”